xXAI-botXx/Project-Helper/guides/Sphinx_Helper.md

 ### Generate Code Documentation

-1. pip nstall sphinx
+1. pip install sphinx

-2. in directory where the generation (html/pdf) should be (maybe doc or code_doc) -> as example: C:\Users\tobia\AppData\Local\Programs\Python\Python39\Scripts\sphinx-quickstart
+2. create a folder in the directory where the project is and call it doc or code_doc

+3. find the Sphinx path
+    -> as example: C:\Users\tobia\AppData\Local\Programs\Python\Python39\Scripts\sphinx-quickstart

-3. generate documentation with cmd: location_of_sphinx-apidoc -o dirname path_to_module
+4. generate documentation with cmd: location_of_sphinx-apidoc -o dirname path_to_module
     -> as example: C:\Users\tobia\AppData\Local\Programs\Python\Python39\Scripts\sphinx-apidoc -o  code_doc src/Real Engine/

-4. Adding following by extinsions = [] in conf.py
+5. Adding following by extinsions = [] in conf.py<br>
-  extensions = [
+  extensions = [<br>
-      'sphinx.ext.autodoc',
-      'sphinx.ext.napoleon',
-      'sphinx.ext.viewcode'
-  ]
+      'sphinx.ext.autodoc',<br>
+      'sphinx.ext.napoleon',<br>
+      'sphinx.ext.viewcode'<br>
+  ]<br>

-5. Adding: html_theme = 'sphinx_rtd_theme' by conf.py by html_theme
+6. Adding: html_theme = 'sphinx_rtd_theme' (in conf.py by html_theme)

-6. pip install sphinx_rtd_theme
+7. pip install sphinx_rtd_theme

-7. Go to first 3 Commands in index.rst (in source folder) and write after them this: modules (feel free to change here the structure)
+8. Go to first 3 Commands in index.rst (a generated file in source folder) and write after them this: modules (feel free to change the structure here)
+  -> Not sure if you need that, you can skip that point for now

-8. go in doc folder (or how it calls) and call make html or make latexpdf (then see in build)
+9. go in doc folder (or how you called it) and call: make html or make latexpdf (then see in build)

 If you want to add your own tabs, you have to create extra .rst-files and call them in the index.rst file.
 Watch tutorials on how to create .rst files and go for it :)
+<br><br>
+Before you can see an example of rst files I want to explain what we have done.
+We first have installed Sphinx.
+Than we have created a rst-file from your project/python code.
+After that we have changed some things in the rst-file and added another theme (and that all is custom things which you don't need at all).
+And with the make-call we generated a pdf/html from the rst-files.
+And your product is finished.
+(The rst-files are only other markdown files, which includes how to show what and where.)
 <br><br>
 An example index.rst file is that:<br>